michaeljota/ngrx-ducks/README.md

 A duck is a module proposal to bundle redux related code, reducer, actions, and actions types.
 The original proposal follow this simple rules:

-* MUST export default a function called reducer().
+- MUST export default a function called reducer().
-* MUST export its action creators as functions.
+- MUST export its action creators as functions.
-* MUST have action types in the form. `npm-module-or-app/reducer/ACTION_TYPE`
+- MUST have action types in the form. `npm-module-or-app/reducer/ACTION_TYPE`
-* MAY export its action types as `UPPER_SNAKE_CASE`, if an external reducer needs to listen for them, or if it is a published reusable library.
+- MAY export its action types as `UPPER_SNAKE_CASE`, if an external reducer needs to listen for them, or if it is a published reusable library.

 Re-ducks extension is a proposal to work with a feature folder structure.
 Instead of using a file, you may use a folder, with an index file as a barrel for the duck, but exporting nearly the same.

-However, some of these rules are not usable in Angular, and others can be improved to take full advantage of the Typescript and Angular.

-* `default` exports doesn't work with AOT.
-* `function` creators does not allow to use Typescript type discrimination.
-You could create and return an interface to use this, but Angular Style Guide discourage the use of interfaces.
-* Action Types can be expressed as Typescript strings `enums`.
-* `UPPER_SNAKE_CASE` is discourage by Angular Style Guide.
+The current schematics of ngrx allows to create all the members of a _duck_ according to the re-ducks extension.
+However, the default behavior doesn't provide an standard way to organize them, but instead the only option do so, organize them by folder, instead of by feature.

+The previous version of this document have something called "Dispatcher".
+However, the concept is like the "Facade", introduced by [Thomas Burleson](https://twitter.com/ThomasBurleson) in [NgRx + Facades: Better State Management](https://medium.com/@thomasburlesonIA/ngrx-facades-better-state-management-82a04b9a1e39).
+In both, the intention is to hide the store implementation and use a service from the component to access it instead.

 ---

 ## Style Guide

-As I said, I will use Angular Style Guide as the main document.
-I will use additional vocabulary.
+The follow will extend and consider the Angular Style Guide as the main document.
+It will use additional vocabulary.

-* *Extension* Notes that extend the rule adapting it to use with `ngrx`.
+- _Extension_ Notes that extend the rule adapting it to use with `ngrx`.

 ## Naming